 4 DIY ideas for Mother’s Day that use Anthurium flowers and plants

-12 May is Mother’s Day!
+On the 22th of March it is Mother’s Day!
 It’s the perfect occasion to remind your mother of just how much you appreciate her.
 You used to do this by giving her one of your pretty drawings; these days, you probably buy something for her.
 But there’s a very good chance that she would still love to receive something you made for her yourself.
 That’s why this article suggests four DIY ideas that use Anthurium flowers and plants.
 And, if you don’t happen to be that creative, there’s a bonus tip at the end of this article.

 An Anthurium plant in water